shriyashsoni/p2p/README.md

-# PeerMentor – Peer-to-Peer Learning & Mentorship Platform
+# Peerly – Peer-to-Peer Learning & Mentorship Platform

 Empowering learners to become mentors — one peer at a time.